TheJaeLal/NumpyRNN/README.md

+# Char-RNN
+A character level language model, using RNN.

-# RNN
+# Dependancies:
-A Vanilla RNN trained using Character level Language Model
+Numpy